ka2hyeon/lee-sangil.github.io/_pages/icsl-de-dataset.md

 ---
 layout: single
-title: ICSL Dynamic Environments Dataset
 author_profile: true
-header:
-  overlay_image: pub/mmf/mmfDataset.png
-[comment]: <> (image: pub/mmf/mmfDataset.png)
----
-[comment]: <> ("Some MMF inference results from the NYU V2 dataset.
-Coloring in the first three scenes is according to the axis assignment of the single inferred MF.
-For the other scenes several MFs were inferred and the assignments to MFs is color-coded.")

 We ran the [Mixture of Manhattan Frames]({{ base_path }}/pub/A-Mixture-Of-Manhattan-Frames-Beyond-the-Manhattan-World/) (MMF) inference on the full NYU depth dataset V2 [[Silberman 2012](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html)] consisting of
 N=1449 RGB-D frames and provide the results as a dataset.
 Visit our